Interlisp/Interlisp.github.io/content/en/about/partners/interlisporg-inc.md

 type: docs
 ---

-We have incorporated as a non-profit corporation in California.
+InterlispOrg Inc has beem formed as a non-profit corporation in California.

-We have been approved by the IRS for 501(c)3 status, and have applied to the California FTB for tax-free status.
+We have been approved by the IRS for 501(c)3 status, and the California FTB for tax-free status.
 We have an EIN number assigned.
 We have a bank account.
 We can accept donations that may be tax-deductable for the donor.
 The simplest way to do so is using the GitHub Sponsor mechanism.

 The name of the organization is "InterlispOrg Inc" (no punctuation).
 The board of directors met and, among other things, approved bylaws.